 It goes by many names, but the method of covering your hair after using a moisturizing product is proven to work.
-Some call it the "baggy method," others simply call it using a plastic cap.
+Some call it the "baggy method," others simply refer to it as "using a plastic cap."
 Some even opt for plastic wrap.
 The goal of the baggy method is to keep your hair moisturized and prevent breakage of delicate ends.
-If long hair is your ultimate aim, you may want to try this on a regular basis or at least once a week.
-Some ladies who have long tresses swear by it.
+If long hair is your ultimate aim, you may want to try this on a regular basis—at least once a week.

 Just for Your Ends

 If you're suffering from extremely dry, crispy ends, it might take a while to notice a difference.
 But, persistence is key in fighting dry hair, and the baggy method is an excellent way to do this.
 At night, comb or finger comb through your hair, dividing it into several sections.
 Apply a moisturizing agent on your hair's ends, working it in with your hands or a comb so that your hair is saturated.

 Good moisturizers include plain olive oil, jojoba oil, coconut oil, shea butter, and sweet almond oil.
 However, if you have a commercial product that works at keeping your hair soft and supple, use that.
 You may also want to use a leave-in conditioner first and apply oil on top.
 After applying your product, place a plastic bag (sandwich size or smaller is suitable) over your ends and secure the bag with a rubber band.

 Make sure the band is over the bag and not on your hair—you don't want the elastic tugging at your hair all night.